Humanist Manifesto: A Secular Humanist Declaration

 A Secular Humanist Declaration was an argument for and statement of support for democratic secular humanism.
 The document was issued by the Council for Democratic and Secular Humanism (CODESH), later renamed the Council for Secular Humanism (CSH).
 Compiled by Paul Kurtz, it is largely a restatement of the content of the American Humanist Association's 1973 Humanist Manifesto II, of which Kurtz was co-author with Edwin H. Wilson.
 Both had served as editors of The Humanist, from which Kurtz departed in 1979 and thereafter set about establishing his own movement and his own periodical.
 His A Secular Humanist Declaration was the starting point for these enterprises.

 Humanist Manifesto 2000

 Humanist Manifesto 2000: A Call for New Planetary Humanism is a book by Paul Kurtz published in 2000.
 It differs from the above works in that it is a full-length book rather than essay-length.
 It was published not by the American Humanist Association but by the Council for Secular Humanism.
-In it, Kurtz argues for many of the points already formulated in Humanist Manifesto II, of which he had been co-author in 1973.
+In it, Kurtz argues for many of the points already formulated in Humanist Manifesto II, of which he had been a co-author in 1973.